- Pelvic ultrasound evaluates the pelvic organs / structures including the uterus, ovaries, and bladder

-- Defecography evaluates how well stool is evacuated from the rectum.
+- MRI Defecography evaluates how well stool is evacuated from the rectum.

 - Proctoscopy another technique used to produce a useful picture of the rectum.

 - Flexible sigmoidoscopy a useful test to view the rectum and lower colon for polyps, tumors and other abnormalities.

 - CT Urogram evaluates the upper urinary tract including the ureters and kidneys

 - Pudendal nerve testing measures the delay between an electrical impulse and the muscle and the contraction, allowing the provider to assess if there is a nerve deficit.
 This is an important measurement since these nerves extend to the pelvic floor muscles and the anal sphincter muscles.